 Just like with other marketing, search engine optimization is a skill that you learn over time.
 Search Engine Optimization can be a great tool by itself.
-You can also use it in combination with signs, paid online advertising, auto-dialing, driving for dollars, and other techniques that you use in your wholesaling business.
-Just like other marketing techniques, you can also higher expertise but it does help to start to understate concepts.
-They all have paid products or services but they also have some amazing free resources.
+You can also use it with signs, paid online advertising, auto-dialing, driving for dollars, and other techniques you use in your wholesaling business.
+Just like other marketing techniques, you can also have higher expertise but it does help to start to understate concepts.
+They all have paid products or services but also some amazing free resources.

 - Neil Patel – Neil Patel is an SEO expert who does a lot of experiments, helping to show you techniques, strategies, and what works and what doesn’t.
 He has a huge library of videos, courses, and posts.
 While you certainly pay for some, the free resources are great.
 He also offers a tool, called Ubersuggest, which has a free tier that you can use to help you do keyword research and, of course, he will show you how to use that too.

 - HubSpot – HubSpot offers a variety of marketing tools and services but for our purposes, they have a rich, useful blog that covers different marketing topics.

 - AHRefs – With one of the premier keyword research tools on the market, AHRefs has a lot of data, tips, and guides on what works for SEO.